The Auburn Research and Technology Foundation (ARTF) Building opened in 2008.

 To learn more, visit: http://www.vcom.edu

-This 80,000 square foot building, located at the corner of Donahue Drive and Devall Drive, will be the home for the Auburn University Research and Economic Development organizations.
+This 80,000 square foot building will be the home for the Auburn University Research and Economic Development organizations.
 The ground floor will feature a new innovation center housing the Harbert College of Business Tiger Cage Incubator and Accelerator combined with the Auburn Business Incubator.
 This center will triple the current space devoted to these incubators and launch a more enhanced and cohesive innovation program.
 Other commercial clients will occupy spaces related to either research and collaboration at the University or services to park clients.
 The Auburn Research and Technology Foundation expects to break ground on this building in the Summer 2018 with a 14 month construction period.

 This all new 80,000 square foot health sciences research building will also house two units of East Alabama Medical Center, a free standing emergency department and an ambulatory surgery center with four surgical suites.
 Its location, in the medical cluster containing the Via College of Osteopathic Medicine, the new AU School of Nursing and Pharmaceutical Research Building, will create opportunities for internships and clinical research for these schools.
 The building will also house other health science and medical research units.
 This building is expected to break ground in the Fall of 2018 with a 14 month construction period.